ACADEMICS

 Students completing Honors receive 25% additional quality points in the calculation of their QPA.
 Students taking Honors will have the Honors indication on their report card and transcripts.

-Q: Does City High have For-credit College Electives?
+Q: Does City High have for-credit College Electives?

 Q: Is City High more like a college prep school than a public high school?